✦ Some links on this page are affiliate links. This means that if you click one of these links, we may earn a commission at no extra cost to you.

 This is a good start, and you can adjust as you go along.

-Plus, you don’t need to do much more than two to three sets per exercise, especially if you lead a normal, working life and want to get fit and lean.
+With your bicep workout, you don’t need to do much more than two to three sets per exercise, especially if you lead a normal, working life and just want to get fit and lean.

 Bicep Workout Routine

 Here is a simple, and very effective, bicep workout routine that you can do at home.
 For each exercise, try to start with the heavy dumbbell, and as your muscles fatigue, drop down to the lighter dumbbell.

 - Perform the workout one to two times per week – that is all you need for a great weekly bicep workout.